|

 2 diabetes also revealed that supplementation may be

+important in the prevention of this disease.
 "Management of vitamin D deficiency may be a simple

 and cost-effective method to improve blood sugar